allanmcrae/pkglint/README.md

-hardlinks           : Look for cross-directory/partition hard links javafiles           : Check for existence of Java classes or JARs kdeprograms         : Checks that KDE programs have kdebase-runtime as a dependency licensepkg          : Verifies license is included in a package file permissions         : Checks file permissions. py_mtime            : Check for py timestamps that are ahead of pyc/pyo timestamps rubypaths           : Verifies correct usage of folders by ruby packages
+hardlinks           : Look for cross-directory/partition hard links javafiles           : Check for existence of Java classes or JARs kdeprograms         : Checks that KDE programs have kdebase-runtime as a dependency permissions         : Checks file permissions. py_mtime            : Check for py timestamps that are ahead of pyc/pyo timestamps rubypaths           : Verifies correct usage of folders by ruby packages